 Once you have determined the hourly pay rate, you can use an average multiplier to calculate the company’s bill rate.
-Currently, the average multiplier is 1.56 (as of April 2018).
+As of May 2021, the current average multiplier is 1.56 (or 56%).
 Multipliers vary based on factors like location and industry.

 When you decide on the mark-up, multiply it by the contract worker’s hourly pay rate to come up with the proposed bill rate.